 Your freezer is your friend!
-Muffins, protein packed frittatas and even oatmeal bars are perfectly good put in the freezer and then taken out when it’s time to make lunch.
-If packaged in individual servings, this is a quick grab and go option.
+Baked Muffins, protein-packed frittatas, and even oatmeal bars are perfectly good to put in the freezer and then take them out when it's time to make lunch.
+If packaged in individual servings, this is a quick grab-and-go option.

 7. Bake Ahead for the Week on Weekends